 There was, however, one Italian import whose vocabulary has had an influence on the language out of all proportion to its significance in the American-Italian community: the Mafia.
-Now treated as synonymous with organized crime (which it is not), the Mafia has added terms like godfather, the family and capo to the language.
-Hollywood's love affair with "gangster movies" has ensured a wide dissemination of criminal slang: hoodlum, racketeer, rough house, hatchet man, doing the dirty work, hot seat (originally "the electric chair"), protection racket and loan shark.
+Now treated as synonymous with organized crime (which it is not), the Mafia has added terms like godfather, the family, and capo to the language.
+Hollywood's love affair with 'gangster movies' has ensured a wide dissemination of criminal slang: hoodlum, racketeer, rough house, hatchet man, doing the dirty work, hot seat (originally 'the electric chair'), protection racket, and loan shark.
 The fact that these words - in the minds of many - now come with Italian accents, is to do with the power of the media not the Mafia.

 For the real power of the media over the language, there is the story of our third group of European exiles: the three million East and Central European Jews who landed between 1880 and 1910.
-At peak times, as many as 15,000 per day would arrive on Ellis Island, "the isle of tears".
+At peak times, as many as 15,000 per day would arrive on Ellis Island, 'the isle of tears'.
 Here the authorities checked the papers, the physical condition of the new arrivals, and then their material circumstances.
 Finally, each name was checked against the ship's papers.
-This was when many new Americans acquired a new identity at the hand of illeducated immigration officials.
-Names like Ouspenska would become Spensky; Nisnyevich would become Nissen.
+This was when many new Americans acquired a new identity at the hand of ill-educated immigration officials.
+Names like Ouspenska would become Spensky, Nisnyevich would become Nissen.
 Warned of this, some made the change in advance.
 One immigrant named Ostazzinski met a man named Frankelstein on the ship from Russia.
-Frankelstein, so the story goes, said: "Those immigration officials will change your name into O'Shaughnessy.
+Frankelstein, so the story goes, said: 'Those immigration officials will change your name into O'Shaughnessy.
 You'd better change it.
-Take mine."
+Take mine.'
 But Ostazzinski thought Frankelstein too long, so he took half of it - and the family became Stein.

 Many of the East and Central European Jews ended up on the Lower East Side of New York City, working in the garment trade.
 Like the Germans, theirs was a strong subculture within American society.
 In the 1890s, the Yiddish newspaper the Jewish Daily Forward (which survives to this day) had a circulation of a quarter of a million.
-Excluded from the more established avenues of advancement, many American Jews moved into the entertainment business - newspapers, magazines, vaudeville, and later radio, films and television.
+Excluded from the more established avenues of advancement, many American Jews moved into the entertainment business - newspapers, magazines, vaudeville, and later radio, films, and television.
 The spread of Yinglish (Yiddish and English) into the mainstream of the language is partly the result of the preponderance of Jewish Americans in the media of the United States, performers as well as executives.
 Thanks to stars like Woody Allen and Joan Rivers, the English-speaking world has learned about brazen chutzpah, the intrepid kibitzer, and the skulking gonef, all of which are now in the dictionary.
-As Leo Rosten, the champion of "Yinglish", remarks, "The foothold established on the hospitable shore of English may be glimpsed if you scan the entries beginning with ch, k, sch, sh, y."
-In recent years, they have been joined by a richly onomatopaeic family: shlep ("to drag, pull, lag behind"); shtik ("business"); kosher ("authentic, unadulterated, the 'real McCoy"); mensch ("someone of consequence"); momzer ("a bastard, a mischievous, amusing person"); nebbish ("a nonentity"); shlemiel ("a simpleton"); schmooz ("friendly, aimless talk"); schmuck ("a fool, a jerk"); shnorrer ("a chiseler, a compulsive bargainer"); shamus ("a detective"); meshuggener ("a crazy man"); schlock ("a shoddy, cheap article"); and yenta ("a gossipy woman").
+As Leo Rosten, the champion of 'Yinglish', remarks, 'The foothold established on the hospitable shore of English may be glimpsed if you scan the entries beginning with ch, k, sch, sh, y.'
+In recent years, they have been joined by a richly onomatopaeic family: shlep ('to drag, pull, lag behind'); shtik ('business'); kosher ('authentic, unadulterated, the "real McCoy"'); mensch ('someone of consequence'); momzer ('a bastard, a mischievous, amusing person'); nebbish ('a nonentity'); shlemiel ('a simpleton'); schmooz ('friendly, aimless talk'); schmuck ('a fool, a jerk'); shnorrer ('a chiseler, a compulsive bargainer'); shamus ('a detective', a derivation that may owe something to the Irish 'Seamus'); meshuggener ('a crazy man'); schlock ('a shoddy, cheap article'); and yenta ('a gossipy woman').